 Hmm, I managed to bomb through that lot more rapidly than I'd intended – still, it's difficult enough keeping up with all the fmz that arrive, let alone giving detailed reviews of each one.
 Ethel Lindsay recently noted that she'd received 77 fmz so far this year; my figures show that I've been sent no less than 153 fmz since January 1st, not counting apazines...

 BOOK NEWS FOR SF FREAKS: (compiled by Gerald Bishop)

-Paperback: Arrow: Electric Crocodile (Compton); Corgi/Sf Collectors Library: Farenheit 451 (Bradbury), Dragonflight (McCaffrey), Fantastic Voyage (Asimov), More Than Human (Sturgeon); NEL: Equator (Alldis), Podkayne of Mars (Heinlein); Pan: Day Million (Pohl); Panther: Children Of The Lens (Smith), Player Piano (Vonnegut); Penguin: A Cure For Cancer (Moorcock), The Wanting Seed (Burgess), The Manchurian Candidate (Condon); Mayflower: The Eternal Champion (Moorcock).
+Paperback: Arrow: Electric Crocodile (Compton); Corgi/Sf Collectors Library: Fahrenheit 451 (Bradbury), Dragonflight (McCaffrey), Fantastic Voyage (Asimov), More Than Human (Sturgeon); NEL: Equator (Aldiss), Podkayne of Mars (Heinlein); Pan: Day Million (Pohl); Panther: Children Of The Lens (Smith), Player Piano (Vonnegut); Penguin: A Cure For Cancer (Moorcock), The Wanting Seed (Burgess), The Manchurian Candidate (Condon); Mayflower: The Eternal Champion (Moorcock).